-The University of Texas at San Antonio is committed to diversity and a campus culture of inclusion that is necessary for a rich learning environment and essential in preparing students to work, live and contribute to an increasingly complex society.
+UTSA is committed to diversity and a campus culture of inclusion that is necessary for a rich learning environment and essential in preparing students to work, live and contribute to an increasingly complex society.
 As part of this effort, UTSA is committed during the COVID-19 pandemic - as always - to the full inclusion of individuals with disabilities and continually improving the accessibility of our campus, programs and activities.
-Resources are provided to support students, faculty, staff, and campus visitors to request accommodations through Student Disability Services or through Human Resources.
+Resources are provided to support students, faculty, staff, and campus visitors to request accommodations through Student.
+Disability Services or through Human Resources.